 - > Decide the appropriate action to resolve the complaint - > Where appropriate, recommend changes to the Trust's systems or procedures to prevent similar issues in the future

 The Trust will inform those involved of the decision in writing within 10 school days.

-7. Complaints against the CEO, Headteacher, Director of ITT/TSH a Local Governor/Trustee or the Local Governing/Trust Board
+7. Complaints against the CEO, Headteacher, a Local Governor/Trustee or the Local Governing/Trust Board

 7.1 Stage 1: informal